 Talk about how the teacher influenced the child: Lessons learned don’t disappear the minute the kids walk out the door.
 Be sure to include one example of how the teacher will have a lasting impact on the child.

-Include a proper sign-off: Instead of simply signing a name at the end of letter, include one of the following, plus a name: Sincerely, Love, With Kind Regards, Yours Truly, Best Wishes, Our Deepest Thanks, Warmly.
+Include a proper sign-off: Instead of simply signing a name at the end of the letter, include one of the following, plus a name: Sincerely, Love, With Kind Regards, Yours Truly, Best Wishes, Our Deepest Thanks, Warmly.
 Don’t forget to add the child’s last name as well, as teachers often have multiple students with the same name.

 Here’s a sample of what a thank you note to a teacher might look like: